Yeatman51/ddl_automation/README.md

 ![honu logo](img/honumg_logo.jpg)

-This README Documentation was created to convey the process used to automate the DDL fridge/freezer daily downloads. additionally this document will cover the continued support and backlog of the DDL Site download files sent to the Honu DDL email daily.
+This README Documentation was created to convey the process used to automate the DDL fridge/freezer daily downloads.
+Additionally this document will cover the continued support and backlog of the DDL Site download files sent to the Honu DDL email daily.

 ## Files included in this project: